-Materiality measure Group Parent company Materiality for financial statements as a whole We define materiality as the magnitude of misstatement in the financial statements that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of these financial statements.
-We use materiality in determining the nature, timing and extent of our audit work.
-Materiality threshold €6,000,000, which is approximately 0.5% of Group revenue. €2,277,000 which is approximately 0.5% of the parent company's total assets at the planning stage.
+Materiality measure Group Parent company Materiality for financial statements as a whole We define materiality as the magnitude of misstatem in the aggregate, could reasonably be expected to inf financial statements.
+We use materiality in determini Tuence the economic decisions of the users of these Materiality threshold €6,000,000, which is approximately 0.5% of Group revenue. €2,277,000 which is approximately 0.5% of the parent company's total assets at the planning stage.
 Significant judgements made by auditor in determining materiality In determining materiality, we made the following significant judgements.
 Revenue is considered the most appropriate benchmark for the Group because this is a key measure used by the directors to report to investors on financial performance.
 Loss before tax or adjusted loss before tax has not been used due to the volatility of these metrics Materiality for the current year is higher than the level that we determined for the year ended 30 June 2022 to reflect the increase in Group's total revenue.
-In determining materiality, we made the following significant judgements.
-Total assets is considered the most appropriate benchmark for the parent company because its principal activity is that of a holding company (with the largest financial statement line items being investments and amounts owed by Group undertakings) Materiality for the current year is based on total assets and higher than the level that we determined for the year ended 30 June 2022 which was based on net assets.
-Performance materiality used to drive the extent of our testing We set performance materiality at an amount less than materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Performance materiality threshold €4,200,000, which is 70% of financial statement materiality. €1,707,750 which is 75% of financial statement materiality.
-Significant judgements made by auditor in determining performance materiality In determining performance materiality, we made the following significant judgements: The number and magnitude of misstatemen identified during the prior year audits The nature and impact of significant contro deficiencies in prior years In determining performance materiality, we made the following significant judgements: The low number and magnitude of unadjusted misstatements made to the parent company's financial statements in prior years The nature and impact of significant control deficiencies identified in prior years We concluded that an amount at the upper end of our normal range was appropriate.
-Specific materiality We find specific materiality for one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+In determining materiality, we made the following significant judgements. • Total assets is considered the most appropriate benchmark for the parent company because its principal activity is that of a holding company (with the largest financial statement line items being investments and amounts owed by Group undertakings) Materiality for the current year is based on total assets and higher than the level that we determined for the year ended 30 June 2022 which was based on net assets.
+Performance materiality used to drive the extent of our testing We set performance materiality at an amount less th to reduce to an appropriately low level the probability misstatements exceeds materiality for the financial s Performance materiality threshold €4,200,000, which is 70% of financial statement materiality. €1,707,750 which is 75% of financial statement materiality.
+Significant judgements made by auditor in determining performance materiality In determining performance materiality, we made the following significant judgements: The number and magnitude of misstatements identified during the prior year audits The nature and impact of significant control deficiencies in prior years In determining performance materiality, we made the following significant judgements: The low number and magnitude of unadjusted misstatements made to the parent company's financial statements in prior years The nature and impact of significant control deficiencies identified in prior years We concluded that an amount at the upper end of our normal range was appropriate.
+Specific materiality disclosures for which misstatements of lesser amou find specific materiality for one or more particular classes of transactions, account balances or closures for which misstatements of lesser amounts than materiality for the financial statements as a ole could reasonably be expected to influence the economic decisions of users taken on the basis of financial statements.
 Specific Materiality We determined a lower level of specific materiality for the following areas: Related party transactions and director's remuneration We determined a lower level of specific materiality for the following areas: Related party transactions and director's remuneration Communication of misstatements to the audit committee We find a threshold for reporting unadjusted difference ces to the audit committee.
 Threshold for communication €300,000 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds. €113,900 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.

-The graph below illustrates how performance materiality interacts with our overall materiality and the tolerance for potential uncorrected misstatements
+The graph below illustrates how performance materiality interacts with our overall materiality and the tolerance for potential uncorrected misstatements.